malcommac/Repeat/README.md

 Created by Daniele Margutti - <a href="http://www.danielemargutti.com">danielemargutti.com</a>
 </p>

 Repeat is small lightweight alternative to `NSTimer` with a modern Swift Syntax, no strong references, multiple observers reusable instances.
 Repeat is based upon GCD - Grand Central Dispatch.
 It also support debouncer and throttler features.

+## A deep look at Timers

-**› Learn More**: If you want to learn more about it check out [my article on Medium](https://medium.com/@danielemargutti/the-secret-world-of-nstimer-708f508c9eb).
+If you want to learn more about it check out my article on Medium: [**"The secret world of NSTimer"**](https://medium.com/@danielemargutti/the-secret-world-of-nstimer-708f508c9eb).

+## Main Features

 Main features offered by Repeat are: